-This information provides event planners and organisers with comprehensive strategies for creating Neurodiverse inclusive events.
-Drawing from the Australian Psychological Society's guide, participants will learn how to design events that accommodate Neurodiverse individuals, estimated to be 10-20% of the world's population.
+This information provides event planners and organisers with comprehensive strategies for creating Neurodivergent inclusive events - particularly for Autistic individuals and those with ADHD.
+Drawing from the Australian Psychological Society's guide, participants will learn how to design events that accommodate Neurodivergent individuals, estimated to be 10-20% of the world's12345 population.
 The guidelines cover key areas such as sensory considerations, program design, and communication strategies to ensure events are accessible and comfortable for all attendees.